 Ultrasound signs include:

 A contrast enema remains the gold standard, demonstrating the intussusception as an occluding mass prolapsing into the lumen, giving the "coiled spring” appearance (barium in the lumen of the intussusceptum and in the intraluminal space).
-The main contraindication for an enema is a perforation.
+The main absolute contraindication for an enema is perforation, which needs to be treated surgically.

 CT has become the modality of choice for assessment of acute abdomen in adults, and thus most frequently images intussusception.
 Also, short length transient intussusception is a frequent incidental finding.